512 St. Clair: Route description

 Route 512 St. Clair serves St. Clair Avenue between St. Clair station at the east end of the line, and Gunns Loop at Gunns Road at the west end.
 The route passes through St. Clair West station in both directions.
 The route operates almost entirely within a dedicated streetcar right-of-way, with mixed traffic for a short distance east of Yonge Street and for very short distances at streetcar loops.
 There are five turning loops along the line; besides the station loops at St. Clair and St. Clair West stations, the other loops are Oakwood Loop at Oakwood Avenue, Earlscount Loop at Lansdowne Avenue, and Gunns Loop at Gunns Road.
 The streetcar tracks along Bathurst Street and Vaughan Road are the only connection between the St. Clair streetcar line and the rest of the Toronto streetcar system.

 According to a 2011 Torontoist article, it took 29 minutes for the author to travel from St. Clair station to Gunns Loop shortly after the rush hour.

-With the exception of stops at turning loops, all stops along the route are on-street surface stops with islands separating the regular traffic from the streetcar tracks, and have streetcar traffic signals, partial shelters, and railings to protect patrons from the traffic.
+With the exception of stops at turning loops, all stops along the route are on-street surface stops with islands separating the regular traffic from the streetcar tracks and have streetcar traffic signals, partial shelters, and railings to protect patrons from the traffic.
 One end of each platform connects to a pedestrian crossing at a signalized street intersection.
 The other end of the platform has a planter.
-There are 22 on-street stops serving both directions, and two serving just one direction: Old Stock Yards (eastbound) and Yonge (westbound), both near a terminus.
+There are 22 on-street stops serving both directions and two serving just one direction: Old Stock Yards (eastbound) and Yonge (westbound), both near a terminus.

 Half of the on-street stops have artwork consisting of vertical panels along the shelter roof.
-If an on-street stop has both east- and westbound platforms, then only one of the two platforms displays artwork.
+If an on-street stop has both eastbound and westbound platforms, only one of the two platforms displays artwork.
 Various artists were selected by competition to design the art pieces.

-Night route

-312 St Clair–Junction operates during the overnight period.
-Buses are used rather than streetcars, however, stopping at the curb (sidewalk), instead of the streetcar islands.

-Transfer points on St. Clair Avenue and Junction Road, 312 St. Clair–Junction Blue Night bus: